Matt Rayner (alias)

 He was the only one arrested from this vehicle.
 Contemporary reports note there were protests across the north of England with 11 arrests, including a large protest of 200 anti-shooting campaigners at the Stang Forest, Arkengarthdale in North Yorkshire which saw nine arrests following police moving against protestors.
 Other protests took place at Grinton on the same day. though it is believed it Rayner was arrested at the former for public order offences.

-At another point he drove himself and Claire to a protest in Manchester against the bullfighter Frank Evans.
-He also showed a lot of interest in the large live export protests taking place at Shoreham in 1995, using his car to take down to these quite a bit, night or day.
+He also showed a lot of interest in the large live export protests taking place at Shoreham in 1995, using his car to take down to these quite a bit, night or day, and likewise drove to similar protests at Dover.
+He is also known to have attended a protest at a hunt ball in or near Cheltenham.

 Matt Rayner is known to have shown interest in animal rights groups in the north of England, particularly Liverpool and Manchester and to have visited them on a number of times.
 He was known to people in the Wolverhampton group as well.
 A key point of contact was through national events as part of the campaign against Boots.